LogtalkDotOrg/logtalk2/README.txt

 Artistic License 2.0.
 The copyright notice and license applies to all files in this release (including sources, documentation, and examples) unless otherwise explicitly stated.
+LOGTALK WEB SITE

-2. HOME OF LOGTALK PACKAGE
+2. LOGTALK WEB SITE

 The latest release of the Logtalk package is always available at the URL: